Serious Injury Law Limited Client Care Information Document and terms and conditions

 Supervisor: Mr. M. E. Dixon, Senior Solicitor and Partner, Grade: A

-Our charges are known as 'the legal costs you incur with us' and will include 'disbursements' (which are any fees we pay or incur on your behalf such as court fees, medical and other experts' fees etc. and it is implicit in your instructions to us that we have your authority to instruct such experts as we think will best assist you).
+Our charges are known as ‘the legal costs you incur with us’ and will include ‘disbursements’ (which are any fees we pay or incur on your behalf such as court fees, medical and other experts’ fees etc. and it is implicit in your instructions to us that we have your authority to instruct such experts as we think will best assist you).
 The legal costs and disbursements you incur should form part of your claim against the other side.
+You will be charged for all the work we do from the time when you first contact us regarding your case, unless we tell you otherwise.
 We may charge interest on disbursements that we pay on your behalf.
 The interest rate is 4% over the Bank of England base rate for the time being.
 We may also require you to pay any or all of the disbursements at the time the invoice is due for payment.
+Our billing period starts when we first do work for you in relation to the subject matter of this contract and ends when the subject matter of this contract is concluded or this contract is terminated, whichever is the sooner.

 The legal costs you incur with us are based upon the amount of time spent working on your case.
-Time spent will include meetings with you and perhaps others; considering documents and legal problems; advising you on the financial and liability aspects of your case; preparing and working on papers; receiving, making and handling telephone calls, emails and letters; any time travelling.
+Time spent may include meetings with you and perhaps others; considering documents and legal problems; advising you on the financial and liability aspects of your case; preparing and working on papers; receiving, making and handling telephone calls, emails and letters; any time travelling, preparing and sending copies of our file.
 Time is multiplied by an hourly charging rate.
 Each standard letter sent, standard telephone call made or up to a 6-minute block of time spent on your case is charged at 10% of the hourly charging rate for the grade of person who spends the time.
-Emails and text messages are charged in the same way as letters.
+Emails and messages are charged in the same way as letters.
 All other time will be charged to reflect the amount of time engaged in 6-minute blocks.
 The legal costs you incur with us are always subject to being considered by a court at the conclusion of the matter, or, when a bill is rendered.
 If the court limits the amount of the legal costs you incur with us that can be recovered from the other side, then you are liable for the difference (see D.6 Criminal Justice and Courts Act 2015 below for examples of the circumstances where you may become liable).
+The only cost of any means of distance communication for the conclusion of this contract are the costs of the method itself, for example the cost of postage or email.

-We employ Senior Solicitors, Solicitors, Assistant Solicitors, Fellows of the Chartered Institute of Legal Executives, Senior Litigation Executives, Litigation Executives, Non-Lawyer Managers, Senior Associates, Associates, Senior Legal Assistants, Legal Assistants and Paralegals with varying degrees of seniority and experience.
-Some of them may also be owners and/or managers of Serious Law LLP - we call them 'Partners', although their legal status is that of being a member of Serious Law LLP.
+We employ Senior Solicitors, Solicitors, Assistant Solicitors, Chartered Legal Executives, Senior Litigation Executives, Litigation Executives, Non-Lawyer Managers, Senior Associates, Associates, Senior Legal Assistants, Legal Assistants and Paralegals with varying degrees of seniority and experience.
+Some of them may also be owners and / or managers of Serious Injury Law Limited.
 Whoever deals with your case will be a sufficiently experienced person, and they will always be supervised by a Partner.
 Their status will be confirmed under their name on their communications with you.

 There may be circumstances that occur on a case which mean that a higher charging rate is warranted and so these rates may increase.
 This may be due to the complexity of the issues and or evidence, the need to carry out work outside of our normal working hours, the speed action needs to be taken etc. and in those circumstances we will notify you if our rates change.